AchyuthPrak/new-spark-project/README.md

 # new-spark-project

-This project inserts and updates data into a mongo databse upon receiving HTTP PUT and GET requests.
+This project inserts and updates data into a mongo databse(running within a docker container) upon receiving HTTP PUT and GET requests.

 To run the code successfully kindly follow these steps:
 1. Create/Install a docker image of mongodb